 Upon appointment of each Director, the Company will provide a formal letter to the Director, setting out clearly the Director's duties and obligations.
 Newly appointed Directors are given orientation briefings by the Management, including site visits to the Company's assets to ensure that they are familiar with the Group's businesses, directions and policies.
-The Board is regularly updated on the latest amendments to the law as well as changes to regulations and accounting standards.
-Every Director will receive further relevant training or briefings by professionals from time to time and where relevant, particularly on the enactment of new laws and regulations as well as on new or emerging commercial risks.
+Directors are also provided with opportunities to develop and maintain their skills and knowledge at the Company's expense.